Toasterbirb/rofi-tube/README.md

 # rofi-tube
+Browse youtube with rofi
+---
+![](./preview.gif)

 Simple bash script for searching YouTube videos from Invidious and open them with MPV.
 Menus are handled with rofi.
----
-![](./preview.gif)

 ## Dependencies
 - mpv